Manifest file

+Build systems and operating systems may use manifest files to understand how to set up, execute, or integrate a computer program into an existing system.
+Furthermore, while manifest files focus on project-level or system-level information (like runtime settings or dependencies), declaration files focus on code-level details (like the types or signatures of functions and objects).

+Types

 Package manifest

 Linux distributions rely heavily on package management systems for distributing software.
 In this scheme, a package is an archive file containing a manifest file.
 The primary purpose is to enumerate the files which are included in the distribution, either for processing by various packaging tools or for human consumption.
 Manifests may contain additional information; for example, in JAR (a package format for delivering software written in Java programming language), they can specify a version number and an entry point for execution.
 The manifest may optionally contain a cryptographic hash or checksum of each file.
 By creating a cryptographic signature for such a manifest file, the entire contents of the distribution package can be validated for authenticity and integrity, as altering any of the files will invalidate the checksums in the manifest file.

 Application and assembly manifest

 In Microsoft Windows, software that relies on Windows Side-by-Side (WinSxS) needs an application manifest, which is an XML document that is either embedded in an executable file or contained in a separate XML file that accompanies it.
 It bears name, version, trust information, privileges required for execution and dependencies on other components.

 An assembly manifest is very similar to an application manifest but describes the identity of components known as "assemblies".
 These assemblies are referred to in the application manifest.

 An example of an application manifest is as follows.
 This application manifest has two core parts: Security and dependency.
 The security part says that the application requires "asInvoker" security level; that is, it can be operated at whatever security level it is executed.
 The dependency part says the application needs a component called "Microsoft.VC90.CRT" with version number "9.0.21022.8".